Genomic evolution of birds: Genomic evolution of morphological features

-To fly, bird ancestors had to undergo a series of changes at the molecular level that translate into changes at morphological level.
+To fly, bird ancestors had to undergo a series of changes at the molecular level that translate into changes at the morphological level.
 Approximately half of the genes involved in ossification are known to have been positively selected.
 Some relevant examples are AHSG, that controls bone mineralization density, and P2RX7, which is associated to bone homeostasis.
 Their action would be responsible for the differences observed between mammal and bird bones.

 Something similar occurs with the respiratory system.
 In mammals, the total inner volume of lungs changes during ventilation.
 However, this does not happen in birds.
 They make the air circulate through their lungs by contracting and expanding their air sacs.
 Five genes are involved in this process in mammals and birds.

 Feathers are one of the most characteristic features of birds, along with the beak.
-Feathers are formed of α- and β-keratins.
+Feathers are formed from α- and β-keratins.
 Compared to reptiles and mammals, α-keratin protein family has been reduced in birds, whereas β-keratins has expanded enormously.
-Since every major bird lineage possess at least one protein of each of the six β-keratin groups, it can be said that their last common ancestor already possessed a large diversity of this kind of protein.
+That every major bird lineage possesses at least one protein of each of the six β-keratin groups suggests that their last common ancestor already possessed a large diversity of this kind of protein.
 56% of β-keratins are feather-specific and can only be found in birds, whereas those that make up scales and claws can also be found in reptiles.
 The variety and number of copies of these genes seems to correlate with the bird's lifestyle, land birds having a larger variety, and the variety being larger still in domestic birds.

-Birds are also known for being toothless.
-This feature seems to be a consequence of several modifications and deletions which occurred in the exons of the genes implicated in the formation of enamel and dentine.
-It is thought that the common ancestor of birds already lacked mineralized teeth, and that later genome changes pushed the situation to the current status.
+Birds are also known for toothlessness, perhaps a consequence of several modifications and deletions which occurred in the exons of the genes implicated in the formation of enamel and dentine.
+It is thought that the avian common ancestor already lacked mineralized teeth, and that later genome changes pushed the situation to the current status.

-Also, birds have the best vision system known in vertebrates.
+Birds have the best visual system known in vertebrates.
 They have a higher number of photoreceptors, and most birds are tetrachromats.
-The only exception are penguins, which have only three functional opsin genes (and hence are trichromats).
-This exception could be related to the aquatic lifestyle, since marine mammals have also lost either one or two cone opsin genes.
+The only exceptions are penguins, which have only three functional opsin genes (and hence are trichromats), perhaps related to their aquatic lifestyle, as marine mammals have also lost either one or two cone opsin genes.

 In many birds the right ovary has become non-functional.
-There are two ovary development-related genes, MMP19 and AKR1C3, that have disappeared in birds.
-The fact that a high number of genes related to spermatogenesis are evolving fast (which does not happen in those related to ovogenensis) suggest that males undergo a stronger selective pressure.
+Two ovary development-related genes, MMP19 and AKR1C3, have disappeared in birds.
+The fact that a high number of genes related to spermatogenesis are evolving quickly (which does not happen in those related to ovogenensis) suggest that males undergo a stronger selective pressure.